-SDG 16: The Model Agricultural Land Leasing Act offers a framework to address the complexities of land tenancy scenarios, and it is crucial to encourage each state to adopt this Act.
+SDG 16: The Model Agricultural Land Leasing Act by NITI Aayog offers a framework to address the complexities of land tenancy scenarios, and it is crucial to encourage each state to adopt this Act.
 This will help ensure standardized regulations and a structured approach to land leasing, providing clarity and stability to the agricultural sector.
-It highlights the need to emphasize the adoption of the Model Agricultural Land Leasing Act while encouraging a shift towards collaborative farming models.
 This approach will not only address issues related to land tenancy but also foster a more inclusive and sustainable agricultural landscape that benefits all stakeholders involved.
 Collaborative farming presents a more feasible solution as it allows for a structured framework that safeguards the interests of marginal and tenant farmers.
 By fostering collaboration among farmers, this approach can lead to increased income opportunities, shared responsibilities, and equitable access to subsidies and support mechanisms.
 In exploring collaborative farming models, it is essential to acknowledge and address the challenges related to trust, uniformity, accountability, and varying contributions among farmers engaged in land leasing agreements.